danib2000/TaaS/README.md

 A welcome page and a show case of all our Tukis.

-### Get a Tuki
+### Get a nd delete a Tuki
 ![image](https://github.com/danib2000/TaaS/assets/19171150/c6afca3c-14ef-49b2-a3e4-bedd97689e84)

-A place you can search your favorite Tuki
+A place you can search your favorite Tuki and if you wish a place to remove your tuki from the service (which will make us sad, so dont do that).

 ### Upload a Tuki
 ![image](https://github.com/danib2000/TaaS/assets/19171150/8432a140-564a-4137-a833-25f6f05b6202)